JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 ### Goals for this session
 1. Learn how to run SMASH within JETSCAPE as a hadronic afterburner
 2. Understand SMASH's inputs and outputs
-3. Learn how the afterburner affects the resulting spectra
+3. Learn how the afterburner affects the event particle spectra

 It is strongly advised that you follow the instructions of section 1) before the hands-on session itself, as discussed also at the end of the transport lecture.
 This is because these instructions take a considerable time to compile and run.

 If you already have done section 1), you can restart the container for this session by running `docker start -ai JSSMASH` and continue with the hands-on.

 #### Background and more information on SMASH

 SMASH (Simulating Many Accelerated Strongly-interacting Hadrons) is a hadronic transport code.
-In JETSCAPE, it simulates multiple hadron-hadron scatterings in the final dilute stage of the fireball evolution, and in this role it is often called an afterburner.
-To get a picture of the microscopic evolution of the hadronic medium, have a look at the visualization at the [official SMASH homepage](https://smash-transport.github.io/).
+In JETSCAPE, it simulates hadron-hadron scatterings that occur in the final dilute stage of the fireball evolution, and in this role it is often called an afterburner.
+To get a picture of the microscopic evolution of a medium with hadronic degrees of freedom, have a look at the visualization at the [official SMASH homepage](https://smash-transport.github.io/).
 As seen in the video, SMASH can be used not only as an afterburner, but also to simulate the entire span of a heavy-ion collision (as long as the collision energy is low enough).

 Beyond the webpage, you can find more information on SMASH in the [Github repository](https://github.com/smash-transport/smash), in the [User Guide](https://theory.gsi.de/~smash/userguide/current/), and in the detailed [development documentation](http://theory.gsi.de/~smash/doc/current/).
 The main publication of SMASH is [Phys.
 Rev. C 94, 054905 (2016)](https://arxiv.org/abs/1606.06642)

 ## 1) Compile and run JETSCAPE with SMASH